 Director’s Lecture Series

-In Summer 2012, OIP launched the Directorís Lecture Series of training seminars.
+In Summer 2012, OIP launched the Director’s Lecture Series of training seminars.
 The lectures provided an opportunity for FOIA professionals to interact directly with the Director of OIP on a range of FOIA topics.
 With agencies across the federal government receiving and processing a record number of requests over the past several years, including many increasingly complex requests, OIP is regularly asked to provide specialized training to help agencies improve their FOIA administration.
 OIP also routinely hears that agencies would appreciate even more opportunities to attend training.
 This new seminar series was created with the goal of complementing training already offered by OIP, with focused sessions on specialized topics, and the opportunity for discussion and an open dialogue with attendees.
-All future lectures will be announced in FOIA Post and on OIP’s Twitter account, @FOIAPost, as this series continues.
+Additional information on this series, including details on how to register to attend, can be found in the FOIA Post articles below.

 OIP holds various types of events, meetings, and town halls, to bring together agency personnel and the requester community.
 These events help facilitate dialogue between agency FOIA professionals and FOIA requesters in order to make the administration of the FOIA work better for all parties involved.
 Whenever OIP decides to hold a public training event or meeting, there will be an announcement in FOIA Post with details on the type of event and its location.
 Additionally, the description and dates for any upcoming public training events or meetings offered by OIP will be posted below as those details are announced.